-Impairments of Property, Plant and Equipment and Finite-Lived Intangible Assets
+Impairments of Property and Equipment and Finite-Lived Intangible Assets

-Property, plant, equipment and finite-lived intangible assets are carried on the Company's consolidated financial statements based on their cost less accumulated depreciation or amortization.
+Property, equipment and finite-lived intangible assets are carried on the Company's consolidated financial statements based on their cost less accumulated depreciation or amortization.
 Finite-lived intangible assets consist of long-term franchise agreements, contracts, customer lists, permits and non-competition agreements.
 The recoverability of these assets is tested whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.

-Typical indicators that an asset may be impaired include:
+Typical indicators that an asset may be impaired include, but are not limited to, the following:

-- a significant adverse change in legal factors or in the business climate; - an adverse action or assessment by a regulator; - a more likely than not expectation that a segment or a significant portion thereof will be sold; or - the testing for recoverability of a significant asset group within a segment.
+- a significant adverse change in legal factors or in the business climate; - an adverse action or assessment by a regulator; - a more likely than not expectation that a segment or a significant portion thereof will be sold; - the testing for recoverability of a significant asset group within a segment; or - current period or expected future operating cash flow losses.